ioannismesionis/ioannismesionis.github.io/_posts/2023-03-03-correlations.md

 df['column1'].corr(df['binary_column'], method='pearson')
 ```

-**Intuition:** <br>
+- **Intuition:** <br>
-The point biserial correlation coefficient ($r_{pb}$) is a correlation coefficient used when one variable (e.g. $Y$) is dichotomous; Y can either be "naturally" dichotomous, like whether a coin lands heads or tails, or an artificially dichotomized variable.
+The point biserial correlation coefficient ($r_{pb}$) is a correlation coefficient used when one variable (e.g. $Y$) is dichotomous; $Y$ can either be "naturally" dichotomous, like whether a coin lands heads or tails, or an artificially dichotomized variable.
 In most situations it is not advisable to dichotomize variables artificially.
 When a new variable is artificially dichotomized the new dichotomous variable may be conceptualized as having an underlying continuity.
 If this is the case, a biserial correlation would be the more appropriate calculation.

 The point-biserial correlation is mathematically equivalent to the Pearson (product moment) correlation; that is, if we have one continuously measured variable $X$ and a dichotomous variable $Y$, $r_{XY} = r_{pb}$.
 This can be shown by assigning two distinct numerical values to the dichotomous variable. <br>

 **5) Phi Correlation Coefficient:** <br>
 *Binary variables* <br>
 This is a method for measuring the correlation between two binary variables.
 It computes the strength and direction of the correlation between two binary variables (coded as 0 or 1).
 The value range of a phi correlation coefficient is between -1 and 1, inclusive with a phi correlation coefficient of -1 indicates a perfect negative association between the two variables, 0 indicates no association, and 1 indicates a perfect positive association.
 In other words, a higher absolute value of the phi correlation coefficient indicates a stronger association between the two variables.

 ```python
 # Compute phi correlation coefficient between two binary columns
 df['binary_column1'].corr(df['binary_column2'], method='phi')